Nick Taylor (golfer): Early life and amateur career

-In 2008, Taylor qualified for the U.S. Open, in which he missed the cut by three strokes.
-He also finished T53 at the 2008 RBC Canadian Open.
-He qualified for the 2009 U.S. Open at Bethpage Black, where he did make the cut, carding a 65 in the second round, the record for lowest by an amateur in major's history.
+In the May 2009 NCAA Division I Men's Golf Championship, Taylor finished the individual competition tied for ninth place, while his Washington Husky's team finished tied for third place.
+He was named on the Division I GCAA All-America Team with future PGA golfers Rickie Fowler and Billy Horschel.
+He qualified for the 2009 U.S. Open at Bethpage Black, where he made the cut, carding a 65 in the second round, the record for lowest by an amateur in major's history.
 He finished tied for 36th, being the lowest amateur of the championship.
-He also became the number one world amateur golfer according to the R&A World Amateur Golf Ranking.
+Taylor won the July 2009 Sahalee Players Championship.
+In the 2009 Canadian Amateur at Blainvillier Golf Club, he finished tied for 3rd with a final score of −5.
+He also became the number one world amateur golfer according to the World Amateur Golf Ranking.
 In September 2009, he won the Mark H. McCormack Medal for being on top of the World Amateur Golf Ranking after the U.S. Amateur.

+In his final amateur year in 2010, Taylor finished 41st at the May 2010 NCAA Division I Men's Golf Championship, while his Washington Husky's team finished in fourth place.
+He was named a Ping First-Team All-American for the second season in a row, along with Washington teammates Chris Williams and Richard H. Lee.
+Taylor was eliminated from the U.S. Amateur in the first round by Chan Kim.
+In the 2010 Canadian Amateur, Taylor finished tied for 33rd at +3.
+He won the 2010 Ben Hogan Award for the top men's collegiate golfer, and also won his second consecutive Pac-10 Golfer of the Year award.